NUTRITION AND YOU.COM Fruits Vegetables Seafood Nutrition & Wellness Articles Sitemap Blog

 Here are some serving tips:

-• Eat apple fruit "as it is" along with its peel to get maximum health benefits.
+• Enjoy apple fruit “as is,” including the peel, to gain the maximum health benefits.

-• Sliced apple turns brown (enzymatic brownish discoloration) on exposure to air due to conversion in iron form from ferrous oxide to ferric oxide.
-If you have to serve them sliced, rinse slices in water added with a few drops of fresh lemon.
+• Sliced apples may turn brown due to enzymatic oxidation—a reaction where ferrous oxide converts to ferric oxide.
+To prevent browning, rinse the slices in water mixed with a few drops of fresh lemon juice.

 ≺≺- Back to Fruits from Apple fruit.
 Visit here for an impressive list of all variety of fruits with complete illustrations of their nutrition facts and health benefits.